 Provides a practical introduction to research and design techniques in geotechnical engineering.
 An open-ended, integrated, practical problem is considered.
 Emphasis is on a realistic design problem.
-Problems are set by practicing engineers.
+Problems are set by practising engineers.

-A3.
-To work as part of a team in the solution of problems, posed and directed, by experienced practising engineers and academics.
+3. Work as part of a team in the solution of problems that are posed and directed by experienced practising engineers and academics.

-A4.
-To incorporate design tools, such as standards and software, in the formulation of solutions to real problems, and to explore the limitations of these tools.
+4. Incorporate design tools such as standards and software in the formulation of solutions to real problems, and explore the limitations of these tools.

 - Identify feasible solutions to an integrated problem